Kalmyk Oirat: Geographic distribution

 The majority of Kalmyk language speakers live in the Republic of Kalmykia, where it is an official language.
 A small group of Kalmyk language speakers also live in France and the US, but the use of Kalmyk is in steep decline.
 In all three locations, the actual number of speakers is unknown.
-Kalmyk is an endangered language.

 As of 2012, the Kalmyk community in New Jersey, which arrived in the US in the 1950s, was planning to work with the Enduring Voices project to promote Kalmyk language and culture.

 Linguistic classification

 From a synchronic perspective, Kalmyk is the most prominent variety of Oirat.
 It is very close to the Oirat dialects found in Mongolia and the People's Republic of China, both phonologically and morphologically.
 The differences in dialects, however, concern the vocabulary, as the Kalmyk language has been influenced by and has adopted words from the Russian language and various Turkic languages.

 Two important features that characterise Kalmyk are agglutination and vowel harmony.
 In an agglutinative language, words are formed by adding affixes to existing words, called stem words or root words.
 Prefixes, however, are not common in Mongolic.
 Vowel harmony refers to the agreement between the vowels in the root of a word and the vowels in the word's suffix or suffixes.
 Other features include the absence of grammatical gender.

 It has some elements in common with the Uralic and Uyghur languages, which reflects its origin from the common language of the Oirats, a union of four Oirat tribes that absorbed some Ugric and Turkic tribes during their expansion westward.